texfaq/texfaq.github.io/FAQ-vertspacefloat.md

 ---
+title:  Extra vertical space in floats
 section: Why does it _do_ that?
 subsection: Common errors
 date: 2014-06-10
 ---

-# Extra vertical space in floats

 A common complaint is that extra vertical space has crept into `figure` or `table` floating environments.